Trump ‘Witch Hunt’ Remarks Are Correct Because He Has ‘Characteristics Of A Witch,’ ‘WaPo’ Columnist Writes

 “But when, say, the president smashes social norms in an extreme way — attacking minorities, boosting his wealth with foreign money, paying hush money to a porn actress — the culture no longer tolerates his bad magic,” he continued.

 Adding to the above explanation, Milbank further cited and quoted Rushford, who said that Trump has “done the same kind of things” as those who were proven to be “true” witch figures in the past after committing something serious enough to alert authorities.
-The columnist also posited that Trump’s “dubious” standards weren’t much of a problem when he was mainly known as a real estate magnate in the private sector, but are shaping up to be a much bigger concern at the present, now that he is perceived to be using those same standards while serving as president.
+The columnist also posited that Trump’s “dubious” standards weren’t much of a problem when he was mainly known as a real estate magnate in the private sector, but are shaping up to be a much bigger concern at the present now that he is perceived to be using those same standards while serving as president.

 “Just as Europeans had laws against witchcraft some 450 years ago, the United States today has laws about cheating on taxes, working for foreign powers, and lying to lenders and civil authorities,” Milbank wrote.
 “Five former Trump advisers have admitted violating these laws, and a sixth has been charged.
 That’s half a coven.”